 Meticulous painting of the steel components highlight the treads' and platforms' finish

-A simple reading/seating "cranny" is enlived by cooking and art book covers; breezes enter from the operable skylight above.
+A simple reading/seating nook provides quick reference of cooking and art monographs; breezes enter from the operable skylight above.

 A beautiful, practical porcelain tile supplied by Porcelanosa is used consistently through-out in this modest Townhouse renovation at baths and kitchen walls, floors, counter splashes

-A simple weathering gray cedar wood canopy provides a sense of familar enclosure at a Condominium's new roof deck; the triangular geometry gently accommodates the modest scale.
+A simple weathering gray cedar canopy provides a sense of familiar enclosure at a Condominium's new roof deck; the triangular geometry gently accommodates the modest scale and focus the vista to Manhattan towers.